Matatika/example-github-analytics/README.md

 5. Run the Pipeline

-Once the pipeline has finished running go to the datasets page, and expand out any charts or tables you want to see!
+6. Once the pipeline has finished running go to the datasets page, and expand out any charts or tables you want to see!

 ---

-### Getting Help
+### Support

 Join our community on the [Matatika Slack](https://join.slack.com/t/matatika/shared_invite/zt-19n1bfokx-F31DNitTpSxWCFO2aFlgxg) to get help and updates.